Kids of all ages can make money – even young kids! Here’s the ultimate guide on how to make money as a kid.

 Not every kid will have as big a break as Fraser did.
-But starting a business can not only be fun, but there are plenty of life skills to learn along the way.
-Oh yeah, and lets now forget about the money that comes from running a successful venture.
+But starting a business can be fun and there are plenty of life skills to learn along the way.
+Oh yeah, and let’s not forget about the money that comes from running a successful venture!

-How Young Kids Can Begin to Learn the Value of Work
+How Younger Kids Can Begin to Learn the Value of Work

-If your child is between the ages of 6-10-years-old, they may not be ready to make money outside of the home.
+If your child is between the ages of 6-10 years old, they may not be ready to earn money outside of the home.
 But there are still ways parents can begin to instill the value of work and earning money in young kids.